tenzir/tenzir/web/docs/quickstart.md

 ![Demo node](example-demo-node.png)

 4. The demo node comes with the *Demo Node Pipelines* package from the library pre-installed.
-Let's head to the *Library* page to view the installed
+Head over to the *Library* page to view the installed package:
-   package:

 ![Library](example-library.png)